Frequently Asked Questions

 How do I take examinations?

-Some online courses and telecourses may require students to come to campus for a mid-term and final examination or schedule a proctored exam.
+Some online courses may require students to come to campus for a mid-term and final examination or schedule a proctored exam.
 The Office for Distance Education may serve as a proctor for examinations taken outside faculty-scheduled times.
 Proper college identification will be required at testing sessions.
 Students who cannot come to campus may make special proctoring arrangements with the Office for Distance Education and their faculty member.

-How is an online course conducted?
+How are online courses conducted?

 An email will be sent to all registered online students about a week before the class is scheduled to begin.
 At that time students will be informed about how to log into their online course.
 Blackboard Learn 9 provides the instructor with a wide variety of features to create an online course including discussion boards, chatrooms, web links, and assignment and assessment tools.